Tom Heinemann: Professional

 Heinemann was signed to his first professional contract by the Charleston Battery after impressing head coach Michael Anhaeuser during a pre-season trial.
 He made his professional debut on April 11, 2009, in Charleston's USL1 season opener against the Vancouver Whitecaps and scored his first professional goal on June 7, 2009, in a 1–1 tie with the Austin Aztex.

 Heinemann continued with Charleston in 2010, helping them to the 2010 USL Second Division title.
 Following the conclusion of the 2010 USL2 season, Heinemann signed with the Carolina RailHawks for the remainder of the USSF Division 2 Professional League regular season and playoffs.
 Heinemann scored the game-winning goal in the RailHawks semifinal victory over the Montreal Impact.
 During that season, the Railhawks made a run to the title match, but lost to the Puerto Rico Islanders.
 He was named MVP of the championship game.

 On January 6, 2011, Heinemann signed with Columbus Crew of Major League Soccer.
-He played his first game with the Crew on March 19, 2011 in their 2011 MLS season opener against D.C.
+He played his first game with the Crew on March 19, 2011, in their 2011 MLS season opener against D.C.
 United.
-Heinemann was released by Columbus following the 2012 season and signed with Vancouver Whitecaps FC on January 23, 2013 scoring his first MLS goal for the team on September 1, 2013 in second-half stoppage time, to help his team draw 2–2 with Chivas USA.
+Heinemann was released by Columbus following the 2012 season and signed with Vancouver Whitecaps FC on January 23, 2013 scoring his first MLS goal for the team on September 1, 2013, in second-half stoppage time, to help his team draw 2–2 with Chivas USA.
 The club declined his option along with seven other players at the end of the 2013 season.

-He was signed by NASL expansion side Ottawa Fury on February 2, 2014 ahead of their inaugural campaign.
+He was signed by NASL expansion side Ottawa Fury on February 2, 2014, ahead of their inaugural campaign.
+Ottawa advanced to the 2015 Soccer Bowl, but despite 2 goals from Heinamann they were defeated by the New York Cosmos.

 Heinemann signed with Tampa Bay Rowdies on December 14, 2015.

 Heinemann signed with new NASL club San Francisco Deltas on February 6, 2017.
-The club won the post-season playoffs for the league but folded shortly after due to financial difficulties.
+The club won the post-season playoffs for the league but folded shortly after due to financial difficulties.The finals match saw Heinemann score the winning goal on a penalty kick in the 19th minute as the Delta's claimed the 2017 Soccer Bowl.

 Heinemann signed with USL club FC Cincinnati on December 5, 2017.
 However, he was released by the club before the 2018 season started due to a failed entry physical.

 On March 29, 2018, Heinemann signed with Penn FC of the United Soccer League.

 Coaching

 Heinemann retired from professional soccer following the 2018 season.
 On April 16, 2019, he was named an assistant coach with the Belmont Bruins men's soccer team.

 In February 2022, Heinemann was named head coach for the United States boys' national under-15 soccer team.
+Under Heinemann's stewardship the team won 6 consecutive matches, while outscoring their opponents 26–5, to claim the 2023 CONCACAF Boys' Under-15 Championship Final.

+In January 2025, Heinemann joined the staff of Major League Soccer side Chicago Fire as an assistant coach.